 You can take your pension early or late.
 The main reason for delaying taking your company pension (known as ‘deferring’) is to boost your retirement income.
-This applies to defined contribution (DC) pensions, rather than defined benefit (DB) schemes.

 This guide explains what happens if you do decide to delay receiving your company pension.

 Do I need to defer my workplace pension?